peakflo/pfMCP/src/servers/zoom/README.md

-# Zoom GuMCP Server
+# Zoom pfMCP Server

-GuMCP server implementation for interacting with Zoom Meetings API using OAuth authentication.
+pfMCP server implementation for interacting with Zoom Meetings API using OAuth authentication.

 ---